Foundation Diet and Health

 Health effects

 Is white pepper unhealthy?
 White peppercorns, like other types of pepper, are extremely beneficial to health.
 The health effects of pepper are based on its high content of secondary plant substances, in particular the alkaloid piperine, which gives pepper a variety of positive properties.
 It also contains phenols, flavonoids, piperamides, steroids, lignans, neolignans, terpenes, chalcones and amides.
 3,4,5 Since the outer shell of white pepper is removed, the composition and concentration of its bioactive substances differs from other types of pepper, such as black pepper.
 The amount of phenols and flavonoids, which are particularly concentrated in the shell, is therefore lower in white pepper.
 In contrast, white pepper contains more piperine than other types of pepper.
-6 Studies on the influence of piperine on cells, animals and humans have shown antimicrobial and antioxidant effects as well as therapeutic effects against various types of cancer, such as breast cancer, skin cancer, ovarian cancer, colon cancer and leukemia.
-7,8,9 Pepper also has proven anti-inflammatory, analgesic, liver-protective, antidepressant, anticonvulsant and neuroprotective effects.
+6 Studies on the effects of piperine on cells, animals and humans have shown antimicrobial and antioxidant effects as well as therapeutic effects against various types of cancer such as breast cancer, skin cancer, ovarian cancer, colon cancer and leukemia.
+7,8,9 Pepper also shows proven anti-inflammatory, analgesic, liver-protective, antidepressant, anticonvulsant and neuroprotective effects.
 10,17

 A study in China was also able to demonstrate that the administration of fried white pepper, compared to the usual treatment with montmorillonite powder, led to a significant reduction in the frequency of diarrhea in infants and children under 2.5 years of age, especially in patients with acute or persistent diarrhea.
-13 In another study, the pepper alkaloid piperine showed an inhibitory effect on the growth of multi-drug resistant (MDR) gram-negative bacteria, including toxigenic Vibrio cholerae , Pseudomonas aeruginosa and strains of Escherichia coli , which are the cause of various gastrointestinal diseases.
+13 In another study, the pepper alkaloid piperine showed an inhibitory effect on the growth of multi-drug resistant (MDR) gram-negative bacteria, including toxigenic Vibrio cholerae, Pseudomonas aeruginosa and strains of Escherichia coli, which are the cause of various gastrointestinal diseases.
 14

 By increasing the permeability of cell membranes, the piperine contained in pepper also increases the absorption and effectiveness of medications.
 9 In laboratory experiments, this effect could be used to increase the death of resistant cancer cells using a combination therapy of pepper and cancer drugs.
 This effect could be observed in combination treatments of breast cancer, cervical cancer and prostate cancer cells.
 However, further studies on humans are needed to verify the results outside the laboratory.
 10,11,12